Gtaverne/webserv/README.md

 # webserv
 Mini web server in C++ at 42 Paris.
-With graverne, ttranche &amp; bmerchin
+With gtaverne, ttranche &amp; bmerchin